-Conduct site visits
+Conduct Property visits

-As Willie Greer, founder at The Product Analyst puts it, “Unless you are at the store to actually rate or observe how the system is doing, you can’t ensure that guest experience is consistent.
+As Willie Greer, founder at The Product Analyst puts it, “Unless you are at the location to actually rate or observe how the system is doing, you can’t ensure that guest experience is consistent.
 No matter how many protocols you put in place, without an actual visit, you won’t see whether the protocols are being followed.”

 To that end, schedule regular site visits so you can inspect and evaluate each hotel’s practices and operations.
 Make this practice easier by using an audit solution like Bindy.
 Bindy allows you to create and configure checklists to ensure that never miss a thing when conducting hotel visits.
 Plus, with features like photo attachments, date stamps, and detailed histories, you can guarantee that any action items are completed in a timely manner.

 Other hotel and hospitality resources